temporalio/cli/docs/batch/describe.md

+---
+id:
+title:
+sidebar_label:
+description:
+tags:
+---

 ### describe

 Describe a Batch operation job.

-This command shows the progress of an ongoing Batch job.
+>This command shows the progress of an ongoing Batch job.

 **--address**
 host:port for Temporal frontend service